exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 + private : to the current class
 + protected : to the current class hierarchy (parents and children classes)
 + public : to all the code

+In PHP, the default visibility is public.

+Visibility may no change, unless when overwiting it with a trait, or in a child class.